 Probably the biggest weather risk your pooch faces in Arizona is extreme heat.
 Introduce her to the new climate as gradually as possible, especially if you come to the area in the summer.
 Pets with short, light-colored fur, especially on their ears, are especially susceptible to sunburns and skin cancer.
 Talk to your vet about a good dog sunscreen if you think yours may be at risk.

-One of the most important things to remember is to never, under any circumstance or deadline, leave your dog in a parked car.
+One of the most important things to remember is to, under any circumstance or deadline, never leave your dog in a parked car.
 On a warm day car interior temperatures can rise rapidly to dangerous levels — even with a window cracked — and the longer you’re gone, the hotter it gets.
 Leaving a dog in this condition is not only cruel torture, but it can also cause irreversible organ damage and even death in less than five minutes.
-If you’re still unconvinced that even a brief stay can hurt her, check out this video of Arizona Cardinals football safety Tyrann Mathieu doing his best to stay in a hot car on a summer day.
-You’ll think twice about ever putting your dog through it!

 Even leaving the car running with the A/C on is risky; some dogs have accidentally hit the gear shift and sent the car rolling away.